oc-shopaholic/oc-shopaholic-docs/collection-class/collection-class.md

 ### shift()

-Method returns the first ElementItem object in a collection and excludes it from the collection
+Method returns first ElementItem object in collection and excludes it from collection
 ```php
 $obList = ElementCollection::make([1, 2, 10, 15]);
 return $obList->shift();